 Use the report and supporting user personas as a discussion tool in your teams or organisations: The aim of this research and launch event is to spark conversations across the sector and beyond.
 We encourage the report to be used as a learning and discussion tool in organisations and to help shape approaches to AI and digital transformation.

-Listen to our podcast episode: Tune in to hear why the project co-leads decided to collaborate on this initiative – and whey they believe that every humanitarian’s voice matters in shaping AI for the sector.
+From the launch of the project (May 2025): Tune in to a Fresh Humanitarian Perspectives episode recorded at the start of this initiative and to hear why the project co-leads decided to collaborate – and why they believe that every humanitarian’s voice matters in shaping AI for the sector.

 Contact